-- 27. CPCs shall ensure that all purse seine and baitboat fishing vessels and all support vessels (including supply vessels) flying their flag, and/or authorized by CPCs to fish in areas under their jurisdiction, when fishing in association with or deploying fish aggregating devices (FADs), including objects that could affect fish aggregation (e.g. carcasses, trunks) shall collect and report, for each deployment of a FAD, each visit on a FAD, whether followed or not by a set, or each loss of a FAD, the following information and data: - (a) Deployment of any FAD - i.
-Position - ii.
-Date - iii.
-FAD type (anchored FAD, drifting artificial FAD) - iv.
-FAD identifier (i.e., FAD Marking and buoy ID, type of buoy e.g. simple buoy or associated with echo-sounder) - v.
-FAD design characteristics (material of the floating part and of the underwater hanging structure and the entangling or non-entangling feature of the underwater hanging structure) - (b) Visit on any FAD - i.
-Type of the visit (deployment of a FAD and/or buoy3, retrieving FAD and/or buoy, strengthening/consolidation of FAD, intervention on electronic equipment, random encounter (without fishing) of a log or a FAD belonging to another vessel, visit (without fishing) of a FAD belonging to the vessel, fishing set on a FAD4) - ii.
-Position - iii.
-Date - iv.
-FAD type (anchored FAD, drifting natural FAD, drifting artificial FAD) - v.
-FAD identifier (i.e., FAD Marking and buoy ID or any information allowing to identify the owner) - vi.
+- 29. CPCs shall ensure that all purse seine and baitboat fishing vessels and all support vessels (including supply vessels) flying their flag, and/or authorized by CPCs to fish in areas under their jurisdiction, when fishing in association with or deploying fish aggregating devices (FADs), collect and report, for each deployment of a FAD, each visit on a FAD, whether followed or not by a set, or each loss of a FAD, the following information and data:

+- a) Deployment of any FAD

+- i.
+Position

+- ii.
+Date

+- iii.
+FAD type (anchored FAD, drifting artificial FAD)

+- iv.
+FAD identifier (i.e., FAD Marking and buoy ID, type of buoy e.g. simple buoy or associated with echo-sounder)

+- v.
+FAD design characteristics (material of the floating part and of the underwater hanging structure and the entangling or non-entangling feature of the underwater hanging structure)

+- b) Visit on any FOB

+- i.
+Type of the visit (deployment of a FAD and/or buoy2, retrieving FAD and/or buoy, strengthening/consolidation of FOB, intervention on electronic equipment, random encounter (without fishing) of a log or a FAD belonging to another vessel, visit (without fishing) of a FAD belonging to the vessel, fishing set on a FAD3)

+- ii.
+Position

+- iii.
+Date

+- iv.
+FAD type (anchored FAD, drifting natural FAD, drifting artificial FAD)

+- v.
+Log description or FAD identifier (i.e., FAD Marking and buoy ID or any information allowing to identify the owner)

+- vi.
+Buoy ID

+- vii.
 If the visit is followed by a set, the results of the set in terms of catch and by-catch, whether retained or discarded dead or alive.
-If the visit is not followed by a set, note the reason (e.g. not enough fish, fish too small, etc.) - (c) Loss of any FAD - i.
-Last registered position - ii.
-Date of the last registered position - iii.
-FAD identifier (i.e., FAD Marking and buoy ID)
+If the visit is not followed by a set, note the reason (e.g. not enough fish, fish too small, etc.)

+- c) Loss of any FAD

+- i.
+Last registered position

+- ii.
+Date of the last registered position